How to get touch with us over the festive period

 Who has parental responsibility?

-While Mothers automatically have parental responsibility for their child and fathers will only gain parental responsibility if they are married to, or in a civil partnership with, the mother at the time their child is born.
+Mothers automatically have parental responsibility for their children and fathers will only gain parental responsibility if they are married to, or in a civil partnership with, the mother at the time their child is born.
 They do not lose parental responsibility if they get divorced or if the civil partnership is dissolved.

 Unmarried fathers can acquire parental responsibility without the need for Court proceedings by: